 Therefore, we can assume that if $g''=0$, then $t''\ge 2$.
 Therefore, we have $\surf(g'',t'',t''_0, t''_1)\le\gen(g'',t'',t''_0, t''_1)+32$ and $\surf(g',t',t'_0, t'_1)\le\gen(g',t',t'_0, t'_1)+32$.
-It follows that $\surf(g,t,t_0, t_1)-\surf(g',t',t'_0, t'_1)-\surf(g'',t'',t''_0, t''_1)\ge \gen(g,t,t_0, t_1)-\gen(g',t',t'_0, t'_1)-\gen(g'',t'',t''_0, t''_1)-64=120-64=56$. \item[{\rm (d)}] We have $\surf(g, t, t_0, t_1)-\surf(g-2, t, t_0, t_1)\le \gen(g, t, t_0, t_1)-(\gen(g-2, t, t_0, t_1)+116)=124$. \end{itemize} \end{proof}
+It follows that $\surf(g,t,t_0, t_1)-\surf(g',t',t'_0, t'_1)-\surf(g'',t'',t''_0, t''_1)\ge \gen(g,t,t_0, t_1)-\gen(g',t',t'_0, t'_1)-\gen(g'',t'',t''_0, t''_1)-64=120-64=56$. \item[{\rm (d)}] We have $\surf(g, t, t_0, t_1)-\surf(g-2, t, t_0, t_1)\ge \gen(g, t, t_0, t_1)-(\gen(g-2, t, t_0, t_1)+116)=124$. \end{itemize} \end{proof}

-Consider a graph $H$ embedded in a surface $\Pi$ with rings $\QQ$, and let $f$ be an internal face of $H$.
-Let us recall that $\Pi_f$ is the surface corresponding to the face in the natural way, as defined in Section~\ref{sec-summary}.
-Let $a_0$ and $a_1$ be the number of weak and non-weak rings, respectively, that form one of the facial walks of $f$ by themselves.
+Consider a graph $H$ embedded in a surface $\Pi$ with rings $\QQ$, and let $f$ be a face of $H$.
+Let us recall that $\Pi_f$ is the surface whose interior is homeomorphic to $f$, as defined in Section~\ref{sec-summary}.
+Let $a_0$ and $a_1$ be the number of weak and non-weak vertex-like rings, respectively, that form one of the facial walks of $f$ by themselves.
 Let $a$ be the number of facial walks of $f$.
 We define $\surf(f)=\surf(g(\Pi_f),a,a_0,a_1)$.

 Let $G_1$ be a graph embedded in $\Sigma_1$ with rings $\RR_1$ and $G_2$ a graph embedded in $\Sigma_2$ with rings $\RR_2$.
 Let $m(G_i)$ denote the number of edges of $G_i$ that are not contained in the boundary of $\Sigma_i$.
 Let us write $(G_1,\Sigma_1,\RR_1)\prec (G_2,\Sigma_2,\RR_2)$ to denote that the quadruple $(g(\Sigma_1),|\RR_1|,m(G_1),|E(G_1)|)$ is lexicographically smaller than $(g(\Sigma_2),|\RR_2|,m(G_2),|E(G_2)|)$.